Radiosonde Data for Pilots: The Preflight Tool You're Probably Ignoring

 How often is radiosonde data updated?

-The National Weather Service launches radiosondes twice daily from approximately 90 stations across the U.S., at 0000Z and 1200Z.
-Some stations launch additional soundings during significant weather events.
+Twice a day — the NWS launches from about 90 stations across the U.S. at 0000Z and 1200Z.
+Some stations put up extra soundings during significant weather events.

 Can radiosonde data replace a standard weather briefing?